Randomization: Statistics

 Randomization is a core principle in statistical theory, whose importance was emphasized by Charles S. Peirce in "Illustrations of the Logic of Science" (1877–1878) and "A Theory of Probable Inference" (1883).
-Its application in statistical methodologies is multifaceted and includes critical processes such as randomized controlled experiments, survey sampling and simulations.
+Randomization-based inference is especially important in experimental design and in survey sampling.
+The first use of "randomization" listed in the Oxford English Dictionary is its use by Ronald Fisher in 1926.